-MBBCH.BAO (Ireland),MRCP (UK),FAMS (Cardiology Singapore)
+FAMS (Cardiology Singapore)

-Dr Nair has been in medical practice for more than 20 years and in the specialist area of Cardiology for more than 15 years.
-He was the Director of the Coronary Care Unit and Head of the Invasive Cardiac Catheterisation Laboratory and Interventional Services at Tan Tock Seng Hospital (TTSH) before leaving for Private Practice.
+Dr Nair has been in medical practice for more than 25 years and in the specialist area of Cardiology for more than 20 years.
+He admits and manages patients in Mount Elizabeth Novena Hospital.

-Dr Nair performs a majority of the Angioplasty procedures (Ballooning and Stenting) via the Radial or Wrist Artery, as it significantly reduces the risk of bleeding and other complications.
-He is experienced with complex techniques including intravascular imaging such as Intravascular Ultrasound (IVUS), Optical Coherence Tomography (OCT) imaging and Rotablation.
-He performs angioplasty for left main disease, chronic total occlusions, bifurcations and calcified lesions and is experienced in the use of Bioabsorbable Vascular Scaffolds (BVS) / Fully Dissolvable Stents.
+His subspecialty is Interventional Cardiology and in particular Complex Angioplasty / Stenting procedures.
+Dr Nair performs a majority of the Angioplasty procedures (Ballooning and Stenting) via the Radial Artery, as it significantly reduces the risk of bleeding and other complications.
+He is experienced with complex techniques including intravascular imaging such as Intravascular Ultrasound (IVUS), Optical Coherence Tomography (OCT) imaging and Rotablation as well as Robotic-assisted Angioplasty.

 He is a Fellow of the Academy of Medicine of Singapore, Royal College of Physicians of Edinburgh, Royal College of Physicians of London, American College of Cardiology, European Society of Cardiology and the American Society of Cardiac Angiology and Intervention.